james-atkins/statable/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-An R to Stata interface that allows Stata commands to be executed from R.
+statable is a Stata interface for R that enables executing Stata commands directly from R. It provides the following functionalities:

+- Execute Stata commands from R
+- Transfer data frames between R and Stata seamlessly
+- Integrate Stata “chunks” into knitr or R Markdown documents
+- Run multiple Stata sessions at the same time

 ## Installation